 This builds on Small But Smart (Part 1)

 These Proverbs remind me of a prayer by Reinhold Niebuhr (1892-1971):

 God, grant me the serenity to accept the things I cannot change; courage to change the things I can; and wisdom to know the difference.
 Living one day at a time; Enjoying one moment at a time; Accepting hardships as the pathway to peace; Taking, as Jesus did, this sinful world as it is, not as I would have it; Trusting that He will make all things right if I surrender to His will; That I may be reasonably happy in this life and supremely happy with Him forever in the next world.
 Amen.1

-It would be a waste of time for ants, conies, locusts, or lizards to wish they were people, lions, elephants, or giraffes.
+It would be a waste for ants, conies, locusts, or lizards to wish they were people, lions, elephants, or giraffes.
 The four animals mentioned accept what the Lord has made them and make the best of it.
 That’s what wisdom is and does.
 Not fretting, not arguing about limitations, but adapting to difficulties by accepting them and carrying on.
 William Arthur Ward (1921–1994) said: “The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails on their boat and sails ahead.”

 These four animals all face dangers and threats, but instead of fussing, they work to make a solution.
 Lord, make us wise like them!

 Conies Are Weak, But Compensate